andresprados/SPIGA/README.md

 ## Setup
 The repository has been tested on Ubuntu 20.04 with CUDA 11.4, the latest version of cuDNN, Python 3.8 and Pytorch 1.12.1.
-Please install the repository from source code:
+To run the video analyzer demo or evaluate the algorithm, install the repository from the source code:

 ```
 # Best practices: